Firefighters battle fire at high-rise building in Times Square

 The fire was reported at 7:38 a.m. at a 12-story building at 145 West 45th Street in Times Square.

 The FDNY says the fire was placed under control about an hour later.
-Three people were injured.
+Three people were injured, one of them seriously.

-It is a mixed commercial use building with residential apartments as well as a small hotel.
+It is a mixed commercial use building with 20 residential apartments.
+There is a small hotel next door.

 The fire apparenty emanated from the ductwork of a restaurant's kitchen.